alan-turing-institute/TuringDataStories/README.md

 This repository is always a work in progress and **everyone** is encouraged to help us build something that is useful to the many.

+Everyone is asked to follow our [code of conduct](CODE_OF_CONDUCT.md) and to checkout our [contributing guidelines](CONTRIBUTING.md) for more information on how to get started.

 ### Citing _TuringDataStories_